 “3.2.8.
 Vehicles If a driver’s seat is fitted but it is not the front seat nearest to the opposing traffic, due to the design or the operational conditions of the vehicle, the applicant shall specify this seating position.”

-Paragraph 4.2., amend to read:
+[Paragraph 4.2., amend to read:

 4.2.
 An approval number shall be assigned to each type approved.
 Its first two digits (at present 09, corresponding to the 09 series of amendments) shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party shall not assign this number to another vehicle type or to the same vehicle type submitted with equipment not specified in the list referred to in paragraph 3.2.2. above, subject to the provisions of paragraph 7. of this Regulation.
+The same Contracting Party shall not assign this number to another vehicle type or to the same vehicle type submitted with equipment not specified in the list referred to in paragraph 3.2.2. above, subject to the provisions of paragraph 7. of this Regulation.]

 Paragraph 5.2.1., amend to read:

 “5.2.1.
 "In the case of headlamps fitted with measures to prevent discomfort to other road-users in a country where traffic operates on the side of the road opposite to that of the country for which the headlamp was designed, such measures shall be achieved automatically or by the vehicle user with the vehicle in the park condition without the need for special tools (other than those provided with the vehicle).
 Detailed instructions shall be provided by the vehicle manufacturer with the vehicle.

-If the vehicle is equipped with an ADS and the ODD of that ADS allows for the vehicle to operate in traffic on both sides of the road, the ADS shall be able to activate these measures when the direction of traffic changes.”
+If the vehicle is equipped with an ADS and the ODD of that ADS includes the change between traffic on both sides of the road, the ADS shall be able to activate the measures when the direction of traffic changes.”

-Paragraph 5.13., amend to read:

-“5.13.
-Tell-tale

-Where a closed-circuit tell-tale is prescribed by this Regulation it may be replaced by an "operating" tell-tale.
-Whilst the ADS is active, visible or audible tell-tales shall report the status of its function to the ADS.”

 Paragraph 5.14.4., amend to read:

 "5.14.4.
-It shall not be possible deliberately, from the inside of the vehicle from the driver's seat, to stop the movement of switched ON lamps before they reach the position of use.
+It shall not be possible deliberately, from the inside of the vehicle or by the ADS from the driver's seat, to stop the movement of switched ON lamps before they reach the position of use.
 If there is a danger of dazzling other road users by the movement of the lamps, they may light up only when they have reached their position of use."

 Paragraph 5.26.4., amend to read: